nikolasmish/ang-photography/README.md

 # ONNA ITTY

-This is a project for a photography website. (link to be added soon)
+This is a project for a photography website. (https://nikolasmish.github.io/ang-photography/#/)